YuvalItzchakov/ursus-martimus/README.md

 ### To improve:

-1. Consider adding stronger back pressure semantics (currently provided by buffering queues in `observeAsync`, maybe an `async.Queue[T]` would help)
-2. HTTP server path docs should be auto generated such that once API evolves, we maintain stable documentation
+1. HTTP server path docs should be auto generated such that once API evolves, we maintain stable documentation
-3. Event source should be configurable by configuration, such that we can choose at runtime different methods of retrieving JSON data.
+2. Event source should be configurable by configuration, such that we can choose at runtime different methods of retrieving JSON data.
-4. Consider having a more strict validation of the process path supplied by the user
+3. Consider having a more strict validation of the process path supplied by the user
     - Currently the program only checks that the path to the file exists, but does not validate the process itself (perhaps MD5?)
-5. Method documentation should be enhanced to generate docs via [tut](https://github.com/tpolecat/tut)
+4. Method documentation should be enhanced to generate docs via [tut](https://github.com/tpolecat/tut)